Problem Package Format

 Languages

-List of programming languages codes from the languages table or the string all.
-If the value is not all, the problem may only be solved using the listed programming languages.
+List of one or more programming languages codes from the languages table or the string all.
+If the value is not all, the problem may only be solved using any supported programming languages.

 File endings in parenthesis are not used for determining language.